It’s who I am.

 I’ve been taking a lot of criticism lately.
 A lot of finger wagging.
 And a lot of calls for me to “remain neutral.”
 This has significantly increased in the last weeks of the election and the days since the election.
 A lot of calls for “no political talk.”
 I say–

 I am sorry if you never noticed my liberal posts before.
-I am sorry if you are weary of the criticism of Conservatives and our new President-elect, particularly if you are a supporter.
+I am sorry if you are tired of the criticism of Conservatives and our new President, particularly if you are a supporter.

 This is nothing new for me.
 This is who I am and who I have always been.
 I am a proud liberal/progressive.
 And I don’t intend to stop now.